rustacean112/GIB2GB/README.md

     gib2gb

 command.
 After the command, it will ask a question about GİB you want to calculate.
-E
+After the input it will automatically
+Example:

+    [spy@here ~]$ gib2gb
+    how many GİBs
+    310.7
+    310.7 GİBs = 333.612 GBs
+    [spy@here ~]$

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ1NjY0MDMyMl19
+eyJoaXN0b3J5IjpbLTY2MjU2NzAyNV19
 -->